luni64/TeensyDelay/readme.md

 **TeensyDelay** provides an easy to use interface to perform this task without requiring the user to fiddle around with interrupt programming.
 Additionally it does not waste any of the 'valuable' 32bit PIT timers but uses one of the hardly used FTM or TPM timers instead (selectable).
 Depending on the chosen timer it provides up to 8 independent delay channels. **TeensyDelay** is compatible to T Teensy 3.0, Teensy 3.1/3.2, Teensy 3.5 and Teensy 3.6.
 Compatibility to Teensy LC will be added later.

+(The library [TeensyStep](https://github.com/luni64/TeensyStep) - an efficient stepper motor library- uses **TeensyDelay** for resetting the STEP signals of the driven motors and for generating a periodic interrupt for recalculation of acceleration parameters.)

 ## Usage
 ###  Basic example
 The following code demonstrates the use of TeensyDelay.